dotnet/AspNetCore.Docs.Samples/fundamentals/streaming/README.md

 * `SynchronousWithNewtonsoftJson`
 * `DynamicBinaryStream`

-These endpoints play the song indefinitely, streaming the song repeatedly until the client disconnects.
-This acts as a demonstration of how to implement streaming endpoints with ASP.NET Core.
+These endpoints stream the song indefinitely, repeating until the client disconnects.
+This provides a demonstration of how to implement streaming endpoints with ASP.NET Core.

 ## Compiling